 The tables and chairs were in the style of rustic butcher shop, but they pulled off romantic fun, too.
 The music and lights adjusted as the night went on to accommodate a soft but fun ambience.
 I noticed little things, like the sunset over Richmond and the pink and purple colors in the sky flooding through the windows.

 Little things like the wait staff making sure everything was clean and perfect.
 I actually saw the waiter hold up a glass to examine its worthiness to be used by the customer, and little touches like votive candles on the table.

 Smoked Pork Chop, Mushroom Spätzle, Arugula,

 My husband loved the fact they took the time to produce “grill marks”.
 I ordered the chilled soup and bacon German potato salad.

 Corn, Creme Fraiche, Speck, Dill

 There are some things you should not do out in public–just bad table manners, but I could not help myself.
-The pork shop was so tasty, I just had to —
+The pork chop was so tasty, I just had to —

 If you are looking for good German food in a friendly, romantic atmosphere, I recommend Metzgers!
 Their menu changes to keep it fresh and fun, and they offer unique dishes.
 My husband is the best “meat cooker” I know.
 This place came very close if not matched his skills.
 Street parking is available.